michael-benedetti/Splunk-Dashboards/README.md

 # Splunk Dashboards
 Splunk dashboard source files

+<h3>ssh-bruteforce-tracking</h3>
-ssh-bruteforce-tracking - A dashboard for tracking SSH bruteforce attempts.
+A dashboard for tracking SSH bruteforce attempts.
 Several items are linked to allow for point and click drilldown.